aeon-toolkit/aeon/docs/source/developer_guide/add_estimators.rst

 Implementing Estimators
 =======================

-This page describes how to implement ``sktime`` compatible estimators, and how to ensure and test compatibility.
+This page describes how to implement ``aeon`` compatible estimators, and how to ensure and test compatibility.
-There are additional steps for estimators that are contributed to ``sktime`` directly.
+There are additional steps for estimators that are contributed to ``aeon`` directly.

-Implementing an ``sktime`` compatible estimator
+Implementing an ``aeon`` compatible estimator
 ===============================================

-The high-level steps to implement ``sktime`` compatible estimators are as follows:
+The high-level steps to implement ``aeon`` compatible estimators are as follows:

 1.  identify the type of the estimator: forecaster, classifier, etc
 2.  copy the extension template for that kind of estimator to its intended location
 3.  complete the extension template
-4.  run the ``sktime`` test suite and/or the ``check_estimator`` utility (see `here <https://www.sktime.org/en/latest/developer_guide/add_estimators.html#using-the-check-estimator-utility>`__)
+4.  run the ``aeon`` test suite and/or the ``check_estimator`` utility (see `here <https://www.aeon-toolkit.org/en/latest/developer_guide/add_estimators.html#using-the-check-estimator-utility>`__)
 5.  if the test suite highlights bugs or issues, fix them and go to 4

-For more guidance on how to implement your own estimator, see this `tutorial at pydata <https://github.com/sktime/sktime-workshop-pydata-london-2022>`__ on testing interface conformance.
+For more guidance on how to implement your own estimator, see this `tutorial at pydata <https://github.com/aeon-toolkit/aeon-workshop-pydata-london-2022>`__ on testing interface conformance.

 What is my learning task?
 -------------------------

-``sktime`` is structured along modules encompassing specific learning tasks, e.g., forecasting or time series classification.
+``aeon`` is structured along modules encompassing specific learning tasks, e.g., forecasting or time series classification.
 For brevity, we define an estimator's scientific type or "scitype" by the formal learning task that it solves.
 For example, the scitype of an estimator that solves the forecasting task is "forecaster".